freeCodeCamp/guide/src/pages/articles/miscellaneous/push-a-new-local-branch-to-a-remote-git-repository-and-track-it-too/index.md

 ---
-title: Push a New Local Branch To a Remote Git Repository and Track It Too
+title: Push a New Local Branch to a Remote Git Repository and Track it Too
 ---
 1. Create a new branch:
     `git checkout -b feature_branch_name`